Pulover/Class_Rebar/README.md

 TRUE if a valid style is passed, or FALSE otherwise.

 ### Parameters
-* **Style:          Enter one or more words, separated by space or tab, from the following list to toggle toolbar's styles** - AutoSize, BandBorders, DblClkToggle, FixedOrder, RegisterDropdown, VarHeight, VerticalGripper.
+* **Style** - Enter one or more words, separated by space or tab, from the following list to toggle toolbar's styles** - AutoSize, BandBorders, DblClkToggle, FixedOrder, RegisterDropdown, VarHeight, VerticalGripper.
 You may also enter an integer value to define the style.